morea-framework/morea-framework.github.io/src/userguide.md

 ## Add private data

-Up to now, all of the enhancements have occurred in the "Jekyll managed" area of the repository.
-In some cases, you might want to keep files in your repository that are not made a part of the published website.
-To do that, simply create a directory outside the `src/` directory, named something like `private/`, and place your private files inside that directory.
+In many cases, you might want to keep files in your repository that are not made a part of the published website.
+There are two ways to do that: either inside or outside the `morea/` directory.

+### The `_ignore` directory

+The Morea processor ignores any directories inside the `morea/` directory that are named `_ignore`.
+So, if you create a directory called `java/` to hold the contents of the Java module, and then put a subdirectory inside `java/` called `_ignore`, the contents of that directory will not appear in the published site.
+This is a nice way to keep tests associated with a module but not make them available on the site.

+### Go outside `src/`

+A second way manage private data is to create a directory outside the `src/` directory, named something like `private/`, and place your private files inside that directory.
 All files and directories outside the `src/` directory will not be touched by Jekyll or Morea.

 For example, the following screenshot shows a `private/` directory in the ICS 311 master branch containing a file called `midterm.doc`: